 PTEE grew under the leadership of its director and a textbook development program was instituted for preparing self-instructional materials.
 After the resignation of John DiPasquale in 1985, Director of Curriculum Production, Dr. Richard Hart, was appointed as the new Executive Director of PTEE.
-The following year, a PTEE tutor training curriculum was developed by Dr. Richard Hart and Mr. Jiries Habash who was also serving as Chairperson of the PTEE Executive Committee.
-Meeting in two and a half day seminars, tutor candidates learned how to teach adults with success.
+The following year, a PTEE tutor training curriculum was developed by Dr. Richard Hart and by Mr. Jiries Habash who was also serving as Chairperson of the PTEE Executive Committee.
+Meeting in two and a half day seminars, facilitator candidates learned how to successfully teach adults.

 In 2002, PTEE was granted accreditation by the Asia Theological Association for the Certificate of Theology, Diploma of Theology, and Bachelor of Theology academic programs.
 In 2005, PTEE was granted accreditation through the Middle East Association for Theological Education (MEATE).
-Also in 2005, a vocational- level Certificate of Ministry was developed for students who were unable to complete high school or who cannot commit the time needed to complete a B.A. in Theology.
+Also in 2005, a vocational-level Certificate of Ministry was developed for students who did not have the opportunity to complete high school or who cannot commit the time needed to complete a B.A. in Theology.

 In 2012, PTEE purchased a building after 30 years of renting.
-The Ministry Center is currently located in the Um-Utheina area of Jabal Amman.
+The Ministry Center is currently located in the Um-Utheina area, Hai al-Rawabi.

 In 2017, PTEE launched the e-Learning Initiative.
-So as to make PTEE courses more accessible and more flexible for students across the Arab World and beyond to the Arab diaspora, PTEE seeks to convert all 39 Bachelor level courses from print media to multi-media on-line format.
-PTEE is also adapting and modifying online LEARN courses from 2 to 3 credits incorporating PTEE’s educational methodology.
+So as to make PTEE courses more accessible and more flexible for students across the Arab World and beyond to the Arab diaspora, PTEE seeks to convert all 40 Bachelor level courses from print media to multi-media on-line format.
+PTEE is also adapting and modifying LEARN courses from 2 to 3 credits incorporating PTEE’s educational methodology.
 Field-testing of on-line courses has begun and is ongoing throughout 2018.
 PTEE began offering on-line courses for credit in the summer of 2018.

-Since 1981, nearly 3000 students have attended over 1300 classes and 115 tutor training workshops.
-Many of the original national deans and country coordinators continue to faithfully serve with PTEE.
-At the same time, PTEE is welcoming a new generation of leaders.
+Since 1981, nearly 3000 students have attended over 1300 classes and 110 tutor training workshops.
+And PTEE is welcoming a new generation of leaders.
 For over 30 years, PTEE has been providing evangelical theological education to Arabic speakers wherever they live in the Arab World to advance the Kingdom, build the church, and transform Arab society.
-Today, PTEE is beginning work among Arabic-speaking churches in North Africa, and continues to work to expand its presence and impact across the Arab World.
+PTEE has begun working among Arabic-speaking churches in North Africa, and continues to work to expand its presence and impact across the Arab World.